 All the manuscripts submitted to JAPS will be subjected to the double-blinded peer-review process;

-The manuscript will be reviewed by three suitable experts in the respective subject area.
+The manuscript will be reviewed by a minimum of two independent external experts in the respective subject area.
 The reports of all the reviewers will be considered while deciding on acceptance/revision or rejection of a manuscript, but the ultimate responsibility for acceptance or rejection lies with the Editor.
 Editor-In-Chief makes the final decision.

 - EIC can ask one or more advisory board members for their suggestions upon a manuscript, before making the final decision.